 James L Turk

-Jim is Distinguished Visiting Professor at Ryerson University and Director of Ryerson’s Centre for Free Expression.
+Jim is Distinguished Visiting Scholar at Ryerson University and Director of Ryerson’s Centre for Free Expression.
 From 1998 to June 2014, he served as Executive Director of the Canadian Association of University Teachers.

 Prior to joining CAUT, Jim was an Associate Professor of Sociology at the University of Toronto, specializing in Canadian Studies, and Director of the Labour Studies Program at University College.
 He also has been Executive Assistant to the National President of the Canadian Union of Public Employees, Director of Education for the Ontario Federation of Labour, and Research Director for the United Electrical, Radio and Machine Workers of Canada.